vivekkumar-git/litmus-python/contribute/developer-guide/README.md

   This should take you to the bash prompt on the dev container into which the content of the litmus-python repo is loaded.

   - Note :
-    -  Replace `_` in chart manifest with `-` ex: sample_category to sample-category.
-Don't replace in directory name.
     -  Add packages routes for all the files which are generated from sdk in `setup.py` before creating image. example :
       ```